espressomd/espresso/doc/sphinx/testing.rst

 ``@ut.skipIf(<condition>)`` are used to disable tests for missing features, tutorials and samples already have ``espressomd.assert_features()`` statements from which a fixture ``@skipIfMissingFeatures`` is automatically created.
+When importing multiple scripts in the same test (for example, some tutorials have bonus scripts that don't necessarily require ``assert_features()``), on the first import failure all subsequent imports will be skipped.

 Please note that numerical results of interest (``sample.pressure`` in the previous example) need to be stored in global variables to be accessible.